Hidden Messages in the Bible: The Genealogies in Genesis 5

 The older brother in the story is put off by the father’s lavish, generous, outlandish display of grace and welcome: the best robe, ring on his finger, sandals on his feet, a tender calf for the feast, music and dancing—over the top celebration!

 To be sure, the young son repented—well, he came home, at least.
 However, we should not forget that Jesus told the parables to the Pharisees and teachers of the law to explain why he was eating with tax collectors and sinners.
 The meme creates a false dichotomy.
-Truly Jesus did want want to appear “inclusive, tolerant, and accepting.”
+Truly Jesus did want to appear “inclusive, tolerant, and accepting.”
 He also sought to call people to repentance.
 These are not mutually exclusive.

 It was in being inclusive, tolerant, and accepting, that Jesus gained the right to be heard by sinners and tax collectors.
 Jesus did not call people while standing on the outside but rather as part of them, among them.
 Unlike the religious leaders who feared being contaminated by the sinners, Jesus did not do it at arm’s length.
 He risked appearing contaminated to others so that he could make a difference among sinners and tax collectors.